-The belief that weight training will leave you looking Arnold Schwarzenegger–esque has in recent years been dismissed as a myth as more and more women find that targeted strength training can actually strengthen and tone, not cramp, their muscles.
-Many trainers attest that when paired with a healthy diet, strength training can help define your muscles as well as burn the fat on top.
+The belief that weight training will leave you with bulging muscles has, in recent years, been dismissed as a myth as women find that targeted strength training can actually strengthen and tone (not bulk) their muscles.
+Many trainers attest that when paired with a healthy diet, strength training can help define your muscles as well as burn fat tissue on top.

-But at the end of the day, you know your own body.
-VS Angel Taylor Hill told me she used to go to CrossFit all the time, but because she used to be a gymnast, she found her muscles were becoming hard and bulky.
+At the end of the day, you know your own body.
+VS Angel Taylor Hill told me she used to go to CrossFit all the time, but because she used to be a gymnast, she found that her muscles were tightening rather than giving way to long, lean lines.
 "I have to focus more on the lengthening part," she said.
 "Because I'm so tall, having my muscles too compact, I end up not being able to touch my toes."

 Watch Josephine Skriver and Jasmine Tookes demonstrate their favorite BFF workouts below.